+In our last article we looked at options you should consider when choosing a blog server.
 A good place to start when setting up your own blog server is with a file-based blogging server.
-In this article we are going to look at how to get the Pivot blog server up and running.
+In the following walk-through, we are going to look at how to get the Pivot blog server up and running.

 To start, you will need to download the latest Pivot installation files.
 All of the files for this project are hosted on SourceForge and you can download the most current version from here.